Stephen-Kam/cucumber-testing-repository-template.g8/README.md

 You'll be asked a number of questions on how to name various parts of the project

+<h3>Additional Notes</h3>

+If importing into IntelliJ, there are couple extra additional configurations that will need to be set before the tests can be ran:

+- If running via individual scenarios:

+>Cucumber Java default configuration, set the glue to uk.gov.hmrc.$packageName$.util.stepdefs

 <h2>Template license</h2>

 Written in 2017 by Stephen Kam